Space Battleship Yamato: Development

 The first ideas for what would eventually be Space Battleship Yamato began in 1973 by producer Yoshinobu Nishizaki, but the project underwent a number of revisions and overhauls before settling on the final design.
 The team responsible for the creation of Space Battleship Yamato consisted of Yoshinobu Nishizaki, Keisuke Fujikawa, Eiichi Yamamoto and Aritsune Toyota.
 It was initially planned to be a tokusatsu, and Nishizaki was inspired to create something set in space after reading Methuselah's Children.
 Aritsune Toyota offered his 1970 novel Desecrated Earth (地球の汚名, Chikyū no omei) as a further source of inspiration for Nishizaki.

 In 1973, works such as The Poseidon Adventure and Japan Sinks were enjoying considerable success.
 Eiichi Yamamoto believed this was because of the way in which they depicted people being able to survive in extreme circumstances, and this influenced the creation of Yamato.
 Additionally, he believed that, overall, industrialisation caused people to become more miserable, and Yamato was designed to show a triumph of humanity and love.

 Originally intended to be an outer-space variation on Lord of the Flies, the project at first was titled "Asteroid Ship Icarus" and had a crew from all over the world journeying through space in a hollowed-out asteroid in search of the planet Iscandar.
 There was to be much discord among the crew with many of them acting purely out of self-interest and for personal gain.
 The enemy aliens were originally called Rajendora.
 The Rajendorians were robots whose exact form was unknown, and it was to be revealed towards the end of the story that the Rajendorians, along with the rest of the life on their home planet, had died over a hundred years ago.

 The first rough draft of Yamato came towards the end of summer 1973, where the Yamato (named as such by Nishizaki) was a regular spaceship, that used a large rock as a shell, and the story was notably darker.
 Heavier emphasis was placed on the character's flaws, who were overall more misanthropic, and only one of them would survive until the end of the series.

 The production of Yamato in its conceptual stage was overseen by Eiichi Yamamoto, until 1974, when he had to leave to work on a documentary film.
 As a replacement, Toshio Masuda, who had worked on Tora!
 Tora!
-Tora!, was considered, but had to decline as he had other projects of his own to focus own, though he would become involved in the production of the 1977 film.
+Tora!, was considered, but had to decline as he had other projects of his own to focus on, though he would become involved in the production of the 1977 film.
 The role was given to Leiji Matsumoto, who had at an earlier stage declined an offer, due to his desire to have complete creative control.
 Matsumoto overhauled the story, designing the titular ship after the IJN Yamato, its crew, and the Wave Motion Gun, which came from Sexaroid, an erotic comedy manga written by Matsumoto in 1968.